Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Simulation Results

-In accordance with \cite{YahyaOJCS2024}, the channel model adopted in this article assumes i.i.d.
-Rayleigh fading with distance-dependent large-scale fading expressed as $\Upsilon(d) = C_0(\frac{d}{d_0})^{-\rho}$, where $C_0 = -30\mathrm{dB}$ is the reference channel gain at a reference distance $d_0 = 1$m, $\rho = 2.2$ is the path-loss exponent, and $d = 50$m is the distance between the \ac{BS} and \ac{BD-RIS}\footnote{Although i.i.d fading channels are, strictly speaking, inconsistent with \ac{2D} surfaces, as shown in \cite{BjornsonWCL2021}, we emphasize that this particular channel model is adopted here merely in order to facilitate a fair comparison with the \ac{SotA} method \cite{YahyaOJCS2024}, since the scattering matrix design itself does not require any specific model to be feasible.}.
-The system is assumed to operate at $2.4$GHz, and each user experiences identical noise with a noise power $N_0 = -80\mathrm{dBm}$.
+{T}he channel model adopted in this article {considers both} i.i.d.
+Rayleigh {and Rician small-scale} fading with distance-dependent large-scale {attenuation} expressed as $\Upsilon(d) = C_0(\frac{d}{d_0})^{-\rho}$, where $C_0 = -30\,\mathrm{dB}$ {denotes} the reference channel gain at a reference distance $d_0 = 1$\,m, $\rho = 2.2$ is the path-loss exponent, $d = 50$\,m is the distance between the \ac{BS} and \ac{BD-RIS}, {and $d=2.5$\,m is the distance between the \ac{BD-RIS} and the users\footnote{Although i.i.d fading channels are {not entirely consistent} with \ac{2D} surfaces, as shown in \cite{BjornsonWCL2021}, {this model} is adopted here {only to enable} a fair comparison with the \ac{SotA} methods \cite{YahyaOJCS2024, ZheyuArxiv2024}, since the scattering matrix design itself does not require any specific model to be feasible. {The fading parameters and large-scale attenuation settings are selected consistently with the aforementioned \ac{SotA} methods to ensure meaningful performance comparisons.
+Importantly, the proposed scattering matrix design framework does not rely on any specific small-scale fading assumption.}}}. {Specifically, some numerical results assume Rician fading with $K_f = 2\,\mathrm{dB}$, while others consider the Rayleigh case corresponding to $K_f=-\infty\,\mathrm{dB}$.} {Lastly, t}he system is assumed to operate at $2.4$GHz, and each user experiences identical noise with a noise power $N_0 = -80\mathrm{dBm}$.

 The first set of results is presented in Figure \ref{fig:manopt} to demonstrate the effectiveness of the proposed method in enhancing system performance.
-Different architectures, such as the single-, group-, and fully-connected are considered, and results comparing the sum-rate performance achieved by the proposed and the \ac{SotA} scattering matrix design \cite{YahyaOJCS2024} are provided.
-Notably, the results indicate that the proposed scattering matrix outperforms the \ac{SotA} under the same beamforming conditions, $i.e.$, using uniform power allocation.
-In particular, as seen in Figure \ref{fig:manopt_SC}, the proposed single-connected scattering matrix design surpasses both the \ac{SotA} single- and group-connected $(R_G = 2)$ architectures.
+Different architectures, such as the single-, group-, and fully-connected are considered, and results comparing the sum-rate performance achieved by the proposed and the \ac{SotA} {techniques} \cite{YahyaOJCS2024,ZheyuArxiv2024} are provided.
+Notably, the results indicate that the proposed scattering matrix ``SM'', {combined with either uniform power allocation ``PA'', or a fixed MMSE-based beamformer ``BF'',} outperforms both \ac{SotA} {counterparts considered.}